dart-lang/native/pkgs/native_assets_cli/lib/src/model/build_config_CHANGELOG.md

 ## 1.4.0

-- Link hooks are not always run. `BuildConfig.hasLinkPhase` communicates whether link hooks are run.
+- Link hooks are not always run. `BuildConfig.linkingAvailable` communicates whether link hooks are run.
-  Compatibility with older SDKs: the `hasLinkPhase` is false with v1.2.0 and older, and true with v1.3.0.
+  Compatibility with older SDKs: the `linkingAvailable` is false with v1.2.0 and older, and true with v1.3.0.

 ## 1.3.0